brettonw/RaspberryPi/readme.md

 # Raspberry Pi

 ## Steps to set up a raspberry pi 3 for use with this project
 - setup raspberry pi, enable wifi or wired networking
 - give it a unique hostname on the network
+- from the config directory, run the setup-raspberry-pi.sh script

+### it will...
 - create user on raspberry pi (<me>)
 - update sudoers so <me> can sudo without passwords
 - login as user <me>